Clients involved in the building process will generally require one or more of the following Onsite Inspection and Reporting services –

 If you are about to go through the building process, be it for a new building or an extension, addition or renovation project the chances are you will be entering into a contract.
 This is an important matter and can have serious implications if not considered correctly.

 Therefore the first stage of any project is to get the paperwork correct, as success is in the planning.

-LIAN BUILDING GROUP offer an initial site inspection and assessment of the working drawings, specifications and contract.
+LIAN BUILDING CONSULTANCY offer an initial site inspection and assessment of the working drawings, specifications and contract.

 The results of carrying out such an assessment are improved plans and designs, better understandings of hidden implications and the process, tighter contract conditions with less variations to work / price, improved construction time and a smoother building experience.

 - Progress Stage Inspection and Recommendations (i.e. Slab, Frame, Lockup, Fixing Stages)

 Staying abreast of issues during construction is important to avoid problems down the track.
 Regular site visits with accurate reporting at any stage of a project often detects an issue before it becomes a serious problem.

 LIAN BUILDING CONSULTANCY offer stage inspections and recommendations that assist with the final quality produced that is often overlooked by building supervisors and certifiers.

 This service is particularly useful for interstate / overseas clients or clients desiring extra expert support or arms length independent assessment / updates that are reflective of exactly where a project is at.

 Schedule 1b of the Queensland Building and Construction Commission (QBCC) Act 1991 states: ‘Practical Completion’, for a domestic building contract, means the day when the subject work is completed—